-The DSL-360T ADSL Modem is designed to provide a simple and cost-effective ADSL Internet connection for a single computer through the Ethernet port; or use it to bridge your Ethernet LAN to the Internet.
-The DSL-360T combines the benefits of high-speed ADSL technology and LAN IP management in one compact and convenient package.
+The DSL-302T ADSL Modem is designed to provide a simple and cost-effective ADSL Internet connection for individual computers through either the Ethernet or USB ports, or use it to bridge your Ethernet LAN to the Internet.
+The DSL-302T combines the benefits of high-speed ADSL technology and LAN IP management in one compact and convenient package.
 ADSL technology enables many interactive multi-media applications such as video conferencing and collaborative computing.

 The Modem is easy to install and use.
-The DSL-360T connects to single computer or an Ethernet LAN via a standard Ethernet interface.
+The DSL-302T connects to single computer or an Ethernet LAN via a standard Ethernet interface.
+A single computer may also be connected through the USB port.
 The ADSL connection is made using ordinary twisted-pair telephone line with standard connectors.
-Multiple PCs can be networked and connected to the Internet using a single Wide Area Network interface and single global IP address.
+Multiple PCs can be networked and connected to the Internet using a single Wide Area Network (WAN) interface and single global IP address.